-Health insurance is mandatory for students on F-1 visas enrolled in a MBA or BBA program.
-Such students must show proof of health insurance in order to be enrolled in classes.
+Health insurance is a mandatory requirement for students on F-1 visas enrolled in all programs.
+The deadline to submit is no later than their program start date.
+Such students must show proof of health insurance for the duration of their program in order to be enrolled in classes.